 Marcello Badalì, PhD

-Marcello Badalì is a carbonate geologist and seismic interpreter.
-He has more than 22 years experience in exploration-related geology (of which 14+ with operators).
-Over the last years he has been focusing on building a new methodology (a Seismic Carbonate Scorecard, just published in the AAPG Bulletin, Badalì et al. 2022) to recognize carbonate targets on seismic data.
+Marcello Badalì (PhD at the University of Alabama, US, and MS/BSc at the University of Rome, Italy) is an experienced carbonate geologist and seismic interpreter.
+He has more than 23 years experience in carbonate exploration-related geology (of which 14+ with operators, such as Repsol and Statoil).
+Over the last years he has been focusing on building a new methodology (the Carbonate Seismic Scorecard, recently published in Badalì et al. 2022, AAPG Bulletin, vol. 106, p.
+243-265) to recognize carbonate targets in seismic data.

-He performs interpretation of carbonates at a basin to prospect/reservoir scale, using seismic stratigraphy, sequence stratigraphy and seismic attribute imaging.
-He helps assess and rank carbonate prospects and predict reservoir properties of carbonate sedimentary and diagenetic (including fractured) plays, through seismic analysis, field and outcrop analog study and core, thin section and well-log integration.
-Last, but not least, he provides training for industry and academia on recognition and characterization of carbonate structures on seismic data.
+He recently created his own consulting company, where, besides providing training to the industry and universities, he performs interpretation of carbonates at a basin to prospect/reservoir scale, using seismic stratigraphy, sequence stratigraphy and seismic attribute imaging.
+He also helps assess and rank carbonate prospects and predict reservoir properties through seismic analysis, producing field/outcrop analog study and core, thin section and well-log integration.

-He has an extensive and worldwide (e.g. SE Asia, Middle East, Mex/US GOM, S/N Mediterranean, Caribbean, Russia, West Africa, Black Sea, Portugal, Ireland) project experience in Proterozoic, Paleozoic, Mesozoic and Tertiary carbonate plays.
+During his career he has developed an extensive and worldwide (e.g. SE Asia, Middle East, Mex/US GOM, S/N Mediterranean, Caribbean, Russia, West Africa, Black Sea, Portugal, Ireland) project expertise in Proterozoic, Paleozoic, Mesozoic and Tertiary carbonate plays.

-- A specialist with a professional background with an operator has a perfect knowledge of the needs of an exploration team.
+- A specialist with a professional background with an operator has a perfect knowledge of the needs of an exploration/development team.

 - We developed the Carbonate Seismic Scorecard, and such a tool can be created only thanks to an extensive exposure and study of thousands of seismic images of carbonate and biasing structures, which makes us a top consulting company in this discipline.